|Lat/Lon:||35.43863°N / 111.7318°W|

 The first, and primary option for Saddle Mountain is to drive about a mile to the sign towards the Kendrick Cabin.
 Signs prohibit anyone who isn’t staying in the cabin from driving further.
 So, you can park on the main road and walk up to the cabin.

 The second option is to continue past the Kendrick Cabin turnoff.
-After a mile and a half, take a left turn.
+After a mile and a half, take a left turn on the 550 road.
 Drive another almost 2 miles and there is another left turn.
 This is the road to the summit.
 There are a number of options from off of these roads.
+If starting from the base of the 550 road, you can do a longer hike up to the peak.

 If wanting to park just off the 180, drive another three-quarter miles north of the 514 turn off.
 There are small dirt roads on each side the highway.
 Park at the base of the road to the right.
 Remove all valuables.
 The 180 is a pretty popular road, since it is a gateway to Grand Canyon National Park.
 However, your car should be safe.